 - Serves 8

-- 1. With a mandoline, shave the potatoes into paper-thin slices.
+Wanna make these cheesy potato chips extra extravagant?
+Make them from scratch.
+Peel 6 russet (Idaho) potatoes and, using a mandoline or hand-held slicer, shave the potatoes into even paper-thin slices.
 Soak the slices in cold water for 30 minutes.

-- 2. Meanwhile, pour enough peanut oil into a large, deep pot to reach a depth of 4 inches.
+Meanwhile, pour enough peanut oil into a large, deep pot to reach a depth of 4 inches (10 cm).
 Turn the heat to medium-high and wait until the oil registers 375°F (190ºC) on a deep-fry thermometer.
 Line a baking sheet with paper towels.

 Ignite the charcoal in a grill with a cover.
 When the coals are ready, spread them on the grill.
 Fill a roasting pan half full with water.
 Pour 6 cups extra-virgin olive oil into a second roasting pan and add 1 tablespoon juniper berries, rind from 1 orange, 2 bay leaves, and 1 tablespoon coarsely chopped fresh thyme.
 With your hand, take the soaked wood chips out of the water and flick them to shake off some excess liquid.
 Add the wood chips to the coals.